fbpx

 5. Review and update your estate plan regularly

 Estate planning is not just a one-time event.
-It’s important to review and update your estate plan to keep it current with changes in your life and the law.
+It’s important to keep your estate plan current with changes in your life and the law.
 Your estate plan should reflect your current circumstances, needs, and wishes.
 Your estate plan should therefore be updated to reflect any changes in your family, finances, or health.

-By reviewing and updating your estate plan regularly, you can ensure that it remains relevant and effective, and that your wishes are carried out in the event of your incapacity or death.
-An experienced estate planning attorney can help you review your estate plan and make any necessary updates to ensure that it meets your current needs and goals.
+Review your estate plan on a regular basis to ensure that it remains relevant and effective.
+That way your wishes are carried out in the event of your incapacity or death.
+An experienced estate planning attorney can help you review your estate plan.
+Also make any necessary updates to ensure that it meets your current needs and goals.

-At Holman Law, we understand that every client is unique, and we take a personalized approach to estate planning to ensure that your plan meets your specific needs and goals.
+At Holman Law, we understand that every client is unique.
+That’s why we take a personalized approach so your estate plan meets your specific needs and goals.
 Estate planning attorney Steven C. Holman has been helping Dallas area individuals and families for over 16 years.
 If you are located in or around Dallas-Ft.
 Worth and would like to discuss establishing or updating your estate plan, contact us today to schedule a consultation.
 We would love to help you plan for your future.